-Lisa Correale, LCSW, NCPsyA is a Certified Psychoanalyst and Clinical Supervisor in the National Association for the Advancement of Psychoanalysis.
-Ms. Correale is Executive Director, and a Supervising and Training Analyst of PSP.
-She received her master’s degree from Rutgers University, and psychoanalytic certification from the Institute for Modern Psychoanalysis, New York, NY.
-She is currently a faculty member of PSP, facilitating the Case Presentation Seminar series.
+Lisa Correale, LCSW, NCPsyA (she/her) is a Certified Psychoanalyst and Clinical Supervisor in the National Association for the Advancement of Psychoanalysis.
+She is Executive Director, and a Senior Supervising and Training Analyst of PSP.
+She received her master’s degree from Rutgers University, and psychoanalytic certification from the Institute for Modern Psychoanalysis, New York, NY in 2002.
 She has been a member of PSP’s Board of Directors since 2012.
 In addition, Ms. Correale is a member of the American Board for Accreditation in Psychoanalysis’ Committee on Accreditation.
 Ms. Correale offers flexible rates for clinical supervision and training analysis for candidates in training.

 Wally Fletcher, D Min, NCPsyA , has extensive training and experience as a therapist, organizational consultant, educator and non-profit executive.
 He is a Certified Psychoanalyst and Clinical Supervisor in the National Association for the Advancement of Psychoanalysis and a board commissioner and ACPE Psychotherapist of The Association for Clinical Pastoral Education.
 He teaches graduate (MS) courses in Business and Organizational Leadership at Neumann University, and courses in the history and evolution of psychoanalysis at the Philadelphia School of Psychoanalysis.
 He serves on the Philadelphia Department of Behavioral Health’s Faith and Spiritual Affairs Advisory Board.
 He is also on the mental health faculty of CREDO, an intensive wellness program for clergy administered by the Pension Boards of the Episcopal and Presbyterian Churches US.